f-commerce statistics roundup: Facebook commerce by the numbers

 - 50%: Proportion of mobile internet traffic accounted for by Facebook and other social networking tools

-- 70%: proportion of Facebook users who engage with Facebook applications
+- 70%: the proportion of Facebook users who engage with Facebook applications

 - 550,000: the number of active applications currently on Facebook Platform